bouncepaw/betula/README.md

 * Add your bookmarks to categories.
 * Posts can be public or private.
 Share only what you want to share!
 * Simple user interface that does not require JavaScript.
+  * If you have JavaScript, you can use category autocompletion.
 * The whole collection is saved as a single SQLite file.
 * [IndieWeb](https://indieweb.org) microformats are produced.
+* Simple installation: the program is one binary, the collection is one file, all configuration is done through the web interface.